4teamwork/ftw.file/README.rst

 - Write downloader-name in history (ftw.journal)
 - Image preview
-- New FileField (stores more information in the RESPONSE header)
+- New FileField (sets more information in the RESPONSE header)
+- Resumable downloads

+Use 1.x for Archetypes implementation of ``ftw.file`` and 2.x for Dexterity based implementation.

 Install